England Football Online

 Yet another brilliant and crucial game ruined by sub standard refereeing.
 The Portuguese must count themselves very lucky.
 It was all over when "Solly" nodded in the winner.
 Why the referee disallowed the goal we'll probably never know.

 Now before anyone bangs on that it's sour grapes I hasten to add that England isn't the only team in history to be robbed.
 The last World Cup saw many a dodgy decision putting one team a head of another.
-For example South Korea benefited immeasurably from third rate refereeing.
+For example Korea Republic benefited immeasurably from third rate refereeing.
 The Germans might argue that the 1966 "Wembleytor" (Wembley goal) would be another instance.
 I could go on.

 We all know that chance has a lot to do with footie.
 That's one of its essential elements but I think it's fair to say that the quality of refereeing has diminished over the years to a point where it's having an inordinately negative effect on the game.